Skip to content

 Advanced method research with quantilope

-When it comes to advanced, quantitative methods, no other software platform offers as many as quantilope’s Consumer Intelligence Platform.
-With 12 methods to choose from (along with a qualitative data solution - inColor), quantilope is your one-stop-shop for all advanced research needs.
+When it comes to advanced research methods, no other software platform offers as many as quantilope’s Consumer Intelligence Platform.
+With 15 to choose from, quantilope is your one-stop-shop for all advanced research needs.

 The platform offers a range of consultation services, from fully-managed projects, to ‘Do-It-Together’ and ‘Do-It-Yourself’, depending on your needs.
 Regardless of your choice, all methods are fully automated and available from a pre-programmed drop-down menu.
 Simply customize to reflect your own brand’s needs, and start collecting advanced method data in real time.